databrickslabs/overwatch/docs-compose/overwatch_docs/content/ChangeLog/_index.md

 * Updated Jobs API queries to use token based pagination
 * Fixed an issue in the Optimizer code that would show up if the driver workspace was not in the list of workspaces to be optimized
+* Updated GCP instance details to the correct API Names

 Released Oct 5th, 2023 - Full Change Inventory